-The once great Monaco Grand Prix and F1 in general is supposed to be about fast cars and fast drivers racing each other but is now sadly reduced to a travesty of tyre degradation management.
-This is because the control freak autocrats who run the sport have created thousands of pages of strict F1 regulations which don’t allow teams to innovate.
+F1 is supposed to be about fast cars and fast drivers racing each other.
+It is now sadly reduced to a travesty of tyre management.
+The control freak autocrats who run the sport have created thousands of pages of strict regulations which don’t allow teams to innovate.

-This causes near identical cars that go at near identical speeds which creates boring follow the leader racing.
-F1’s solution to this is to make them use bad tires to “make for exciting racing”.
+This causes near identical cars that go at near identical speeds which creates boring follow-the-leader racing.
+F1’s solution to this is to make them use bad tyres to “make for exciting racing”.

 FIA justification for F1 regulations